 - Stress those tech specs!

-- No, not the specs on your favorite devices (although product knowledge can be useful to reference).
-I’m talking about demonstrating your growing expertise by being extremely specific about your technical skills.
+- No, not the specs on your favorite devices.
+We’re talking about demonstrating your growing expertise by being specific about your technical skills.
 Name relevant programs clearly!

 - Prioritize information over looks

-- While it’s important for your entry level data scientist resume to look polished, you also need to stay professional.
-So keep everything well organized and avoid any zany colors or fonts!
-Recruiters in your field are more interested in the data and details that show your skills.
+- While it’s important to choose a modern resume template, stay professional.
+Keep everything well organized, and avoid zany colors or fonts!
+Recruiters are more interested in the data and details that show your skills.

 Frequently Asked Questions